esikm/Pillow/docs/reference/ImageDraw.rst

 Coordinates
 ^^^^^^^^^^^

-The graphics interface uses the same coordinate system as PIL itself, with (0,
+The graphics interface uses the same coordinate system as PIL2 itself, with (0,
 0) in the upper left corner.

 Colors
 ^^^^^^

-To specify colors, you can use numbers or tuples just as you would use with :py:meth:`PIL.Image.new` or :py:meth:`PIL.Image.Image.putpixel`.
+To specify colors, you can use numbers or tuples just as you would use with :py:meth:`PIL2.Image.new` or :py:meth:`PIL2.Image.Image.putpixel`.
 For “1”, “L”, and “I” images, use integers.
 For “RGB” images, use a 3-tuple containing integer values.
 For “F” images, use integer or floating point values.